 If we assume the main goal of your campaign is to drive leads, it’s important to acknowledge that not all leads are created equal.
 In addition to the volume of leads generated, you must also consider lead quality when assessing the performance of a specific campaign.
 For example, a prospect who will purchase your product once, vs. a wholesaler or distributor, who might buy hundreds of SKUs, must be treated (and targeted) differently.
 The CPL gives you an understanding of the performance by channel or campaign.

 CPS is important because it lets you know how much you spent in order to generate a sale.
 The CPS is calculated by taking your total campaign spend and dividing by the number of sales.
 As mentioned above, except for eCommerce platforms, this arithmetic can be difficult to tease out.
 For products that are sold through multiple distribution steps, you may have limited visibility into when/why that end sale occurs (other than restocking orders when that channel exhausts its inventory).
 You will need to do this calculation for each campaign.
 For example, you spent $1,000 on Campaign A which generated $5,000 in new revenue, your cost per sale is $0,20.

 Cost Per Sale (CPS) = total costs / total revenue from sales

 The CPS shows you how well your marketing and sales teams are performing to attract, nurture and convert leads.

 The social media environment is getting extremely crowded and driving revenue is becoming more challenging.
-Therefore, ROI and other KPIs are social media managers’ one option to effectively demonstrate the success of their social strategy.
-Not only are you alerted to the cost of reaching your target audience, but your ROI can guide you in adjusting and tweaking your social media strategy to be a key competitor in a crowded social environment.
+Therefore, social media ROI and other KPIs are social media managers’ one option to effectively demonstrate the success of their social strategy.
+Not only are you alerted to the cost of reaching your target audience, but your social media ROI can guide you in adjusting and tweaking your social media strategy to be a key competitor in a crowded social environment.